On February 17, 2009, all television broadcast stations are required to stop

 I bought came with the extra length of cable, so I didn't need to buy anything extra.
 But even if your set uses

-the old two-wire connection, the most you'll need is a small screwdriver.
+the old two-wire connection, the only tool you'll need is a small screwdriver.
+I removed the rabbit ears